waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/3_0-Approximate-Q-learning.md

 self.epsilonMin = 0.01
 self.epsilonStep = (self.epsilonStart-self.epsilonMin)/self.trainEps
 ```
+Training took place over the course of 1,000 games, in an offline setting.
+Further to this initial training phase, the agent training was enabled during online tournament games to improve its competitiveness against other agents.

 ### Advantages of this approach
-- Reduce size of state space to [Features x Actions]
+- Significantly reduced the size of state space to [Features x Actions].
-- Apply heuristics (features) that we believed would lead to a successful agent
+- Enabled up to apply heuristics (features) that we believed would lead to a successful agent.
-- Faster convergence than a Deep-Q learning approach
+- Faster convergence than a Deep-Q learning approach.

 ### Challenges experienced
-- With this approach, we have to define features based on our understanding of the problem domain.
-This introduces a risk that we do not specify appropriate features and information about the state space is lost to the learning agent
+- With this approach, we had to define features based on our understanding of the problem domain.
+This introduced a risk that we did not specify appropriate features and information about the state space, impacting the agents' ability to learn.
-- Due to the sparsity of rewards, we had to introduce a heuristics for rewards.
+- Due to the sparsity of rewards, we had to introduce heuristics for each reward.
 Although close to `getScore`, our approximation is not an exact representation of the actual reward.
-As a result, a learning agent may learn sub-optimal moves.
+As a result, the learning agent may learn sub-optimal moves.
 The trade-off is deemed appropriate given the significant time step between each action and reward.

 ### Future improvements
 A possible future implementation would combine the learning process amongst both agents.
 Currently, each agent acts (and learns) independently towards their specific objective - capture food or eat enemies.
 An improved solution would generalise the approach to a multi-agent solution in order for them to work as a team.